Ritakushwaha/Instagram_Hacks/README.md

 # Instagram_Hacks

-### This little program to fetch the list of unfollowers and send it to Whatsapp number.
+### This little program is to fetch the list of unfollowers and send it to Whatsapp number.

 1. Run the command in terminal -
 ```